Ramification conjecture and Hirzebruch's property of line arrangements: Introduction

 The main objects of this article are Euclidean polyhedral spaces and their \emph {ramifications}.
 The ramification of a polyhedral space is the metric completion of the universal cover of its regular locus.
 We are interested in the situation when the ramification is $\CAT[0]$.

-Two classes of polyhedral spaces that will play the most important role are quotients of $\RR^n$ by discrete isometric actions, and polyhedral K\"ahler manifolds (i.e., polyhedral manifolds with a complex structure).
+Two classes of polyhedral spaces that will play the most important role are quotients of $\RR^m$ by discrete isometric actions, and polyhedral K\"ahler manifolds; that is, polyhedral manifolds with a complex structure.

-\parbf{Quotients of $\RR^m$ and ramification conjecture.} We start with the case of $\RR^m$ quotients where the ramification space admits an alternative description in terms of arrangements of planes of (real) codimension $2$ (we will call such planes \emph{hyperlines}).
+\parbf{Quotients of $\RR^m$ and ramification conjecture.} We start with the case of $\RR^m$ quotients where the ramification space admits an alternative description in terms of arrangements of planes of (real) codimension $2$; we will call such planes \emph{hyperlines}.